Summary of Pensions Authority regulatory activity for 2021

-- one case related to the deduction and non-remittance of employee pension contributions to a scheme within the statutory timeframe (section 58A(1) of the Pensions Act, 1990, as amended (the Act));
+- two cases related to the deduction and non-remittance of employee pension contributions to a scheme within the statutory timeframe (section 58A(1) of the Pensions Act, 1990, as amended (the Act));

 Where a conviction is recorded the person or company has been found guilty of a criminal offence.
 The remaining cases were mostly struck out due to payment of arrears or the underlying matter being rectified in advance of the court date.

-- 491 of the 566 defined benefit schemes subject to the funding standard, satisfied the standard as at 31 December 2020.
-All bar 12 of the remaining 75 schemes have funding proposals, or are in the process of submitting funding proposals, designed to enable the scheme to satisfy the funding standard within a specified term.
+- 494 of the 553 defined benefit schemes subject to the funding standard, satisfied the standard as at 31 December 2021.
+All bar four of the remaining 59 schemes have funding proposals, or are in the process of submitting funding proposals, designed to enable the scheme to satisfy the funding standard within a specified term.
 The Authority will directly engage with any scheme that fails to submit a funding proposal.

-- Six funding proposals from DB schemes were approved.
+- Five funding proposals from DB schemes were approved.

 Support, information and guidance

-Throughout the year the Authority issued information and communications relevant to its regulated entities on its website www.pensionsauthority.ie as follows:
+The Authority published this information and other communications relevant to its regulated entities on its website www.pensionsauthority.ie.

 News by email alert service